11 Things to Know Before Your First Overseas PCS Move

 Using a military vet for required paperwork is ideal, as they are well versed in what’s required.
 You’ll also need to check in with the Veterinary Treatment Facility at your new base on arrival.
 Some countries require dogs and cats to be quarantined for a certain amount of time—research this information ahead of time to avoid any unpleasant surprises.

-Overseas flights are long and your young ones may have never traveled by air for that length of time or even at all.
+Prepare for travel.
+Overseas flights are long, and your young ones may have never traveled by air for that length of time or even at all.
 Emotions from goodbyes may also be running high, so a little preparation will be key.
+(Check out Dawn Smith’s post, Air Travel with Kids, for some great tips for traveling by plane with your kiddos.)

 8) Say bye-bye to your belongings.